seanmcquaid/context-persist/README.md

 # Context Persist

-A lightweight solution to storing values stored in React Context into Local Storage.
+A lightweight solution for storing state values in Local Storage.

 If you prefer to utilize Context for Global State Management but want similar functionality to Redux Persist, this library might be a good fit for your use case.